Key Points

 Depending on the volume that your process produces, you can also talk in terms of defects per thousand, or hundred — or any quantity of opportunities.

-While simple in calculation, there are a number of things to understand that will make DPMO helpful in your decision-making.
+While simple in calculation, there are several things to understand that will make DPMO helpful in your decision-making.

-There are a number of different calculations you can use to evaluate the quality of your process.
+There are some different calculations you can use to evaluate the quality of your process.
 We previously discussed DPU.
 You can also use rolled throughput yield (RTY), Cpk, or parts per million (PPM).
 PPM is generally used in the context of defectives, not defects.
 All can be used to compare different processes.

 DPMO forces you to identify the potential fail points in your process that could result in the creation of an unsatisfactory product or service for your customer.